 Thailand is transitioning to western toilets, though squat toilets still exist, especially outside the city.
-Also, public toilets may charge a small amount to enter and another small amount for toilet paper, if toilet paper is even available; rural toilets will likely be squat ones without toilet paper (therefore, some tourists carry a small roll of their own).
+Also, public toilets may charge a small amount to enter and another small amount for toilet paper, if toilet paper is even available; rural toilets will likely be squat ones without toilet paper (therefore, some travelers carry a small roll of their own).

 In Thailand (as in England and Japan, for example), people drive on the left side of the road (the opposite of the U.S.).
 Given this difference, be especially careful when crossing streets, as it is easy to get confused or complacent.

 There are various modes of transport in Chiang Mai.
 Besides walking, bicycles, motorbikes, and cars, the tuk-tuk (pronounced took-took, a 3-wheeled taxi, an iconic symbol of Thailand, which vaguely makes the sound tuk-tuk as it drives) is quite common as is the songtiow (pronounced song-tee-ow, a covered, usually red pickup truck with two rows in the back, sometimes called red car or red truck; songtiow means two rows).
 There are also regular taxis and a small number of bus routes.

 The tuk-tuk is a private taxi and the fare has to be negotiated beforehand and is estimated/calculated by distance and sometimes number of people.
 A short ride in a tuk-tuk should be 40-60 baht or so per person; to/from the Night Bazaar, for example, 60 baht or so, though they will likely ask for more, sometimes considerably more, especially to get back to the hotel at night or if you’re in an out-of-the-way location.
 No tuk-tuk ride within Chiang Mai should ever be more than B150 per person.